-Recent applications of Equivalent Frame Models to nonlinear analyses of unreinforced and reinforced masonry buildings
+Recent applications of nonlinear analyses to unreinforced and strengthened masonry buildings

 Enrico Spacone, University G. d’Annunzio of Chieti Pescara, Italy